 The sport-fanatic West Flanders is the ideal practice field for a future sports journalist.
 No less than five football clubs play in first division.
 Big cycling races such as the Tour of Flanders and the E3 Harelbeke take place here.
 In volleyball and basketball too, West Flemish clubs play on a national and international level.

-Howest is the unique college in Flanders that offers the unique elective track of Sports Journalism.
-You keep a firm basic training of journalism, but from the first year on you deepen yourself in sports reporting.
+Howest is the only college in Flanders that offers the unique elective track of Sports Journalism.
+You get a solid basic training of journalism, but from the first year on you immerse yourself in sports reporting.

-Passionate lecturers with experience at Sporza, Sportwereld (Het Nieuwsblad) and Sports/Football magazines open for you the sports journalism toolbox .
-They give you assignments bringing you literally at the side line of the football field or at the finish of a spring classic.
+Passionate lecturers with experience at Sporza, Sportwereld (Het Nieuwsblad) and Sports/Football magazines open the sports journalism toolbox for you.
+They give you assignments that literally take you to the sideline of the football pitch or at the finish of a spring classic.
 A visit behind the scenes of an international sports event is also on the programme.
 You take a traineeship at a national or regional sports editorial board.

 Also have a look at the other elective track Journalism (general).